scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

-Transmissions take time in Earth's viscous atmosphere, and messages are occasionally lost due to satellite malfunction or sabotage by pesky Decepticons[^transformers].
+Transmissions take time in Earth's viscous atmosphere, and messages are occasionally lost due to satellite malfunction or sabotaged by pesky Decepticons[^transformers].
 `Responses` are therefore represented as a stack of monads:

 ```tut:book